 Great inflation hedge

 It is common knowledge that commercial real estate is an excellent hedge against inflation.
 Generally, the prices of goods and services increase as the economy grows and people earn more money.
-Therefore, you can quickly increase the rent you charge as a commercial property owner.
+Therefore, you can quickly increase your rent as a commercial property owner.
 Indeed, information from the Federal Reserve Bank of St. Louis revealed that commercial real estate prices shot up by 5% every quarter from 2012 to 2016.

 Numerous tax benefits accompany owning commercial real estate.
 For instance, you can deduct a part of your property’s value from your taxable income annually due to depreciation.
-Also, 1031 tax-deferred exchanges can help you circumvent capital gains taxes when you sell your property.
+Also, 1031 tax-deferred exchanges can help circumvent capital gains taxes when selling your property.
 Instead, you can invest these profits in another property or assets.
 However, there are several nuances inherent in this strategy, so consider speaking to a tax advisor before adopting it.